shondsouza/nocturna-theme/README.md

-# Nocturna — A Dark Theme for VSCode
+# Nocturna — A Dark Theme for Visual Studio Code

 **Nocturna** is a sleek and immersive dark theme for VS Code, built for developers who love working in calm, focused environments with deep, moody tones.